AasishKumarSharma/MoveTheMatch/README.md

 Input details required:
 1. Source folder path
-2. Destination folder path
+2. Target folder path
-3. Folder path to store matched files.
+3. Destination folder path to store matched files.

 Currently, the program only moves the matched files from the specified folder into another folder with matched files which can be further enhanced for nested folders as well.